-Students in the DMS, DMP, and DPP programs must earn a "B-" or better in Applied Algebra and a "C+" or better in all other classes in order to continue in the program.
-Students who receive one or more grades below "C+" in any course or a grade below "B-" in Applied Algebra will be withdrawn from the program and may not apply for reinstatement.
+Students in the DMS program must earn a "B-" or better in Applied Algebra and a "C+" or better in all other classes.
+Failure to meet the minimum grade requirement results in the following:

+- Terms 1-3 Students who receive one grade below the minimum grade requirement in any course will be withdrawn from the program but may reapply the following year.
+Readmission will be granted based on an interview with the DMS team and only if seats are available. - Terms 1-3 Students who receive more than one grade below the minimum grade requirement will be withdrawn from the program and may not apply for reinstatement.
+The student may, however, be eligible to transfer to another program. - Terms 4-9 Students who receive one or more grades below "C+" in any course will be withdrawn from the program and may not apply for reinstatement.
 The student may, however, be eligible to transfer to another program.